No products in the cart.

 A screenshot with sample settings is shown below.

 Analyze your customer support performance in the reports dashboard.
 You can choose the desired date range to view reports.
-You can view ratings, quality score, and the number of tickets associated with all agents.
+You can view ratings, quality scores, and the number of tickets associated with all agents.

 Integrating with WSDesk